onzfonz/comp227/src/content/4/en/part4b.md

 ### Running tests one by one

-The *npm test* command executes all of the tests for the application.
+The `npm test` command executes all of the tests for the application.
 When we are writing tests, it is usually wise to only execute one or two tests.
 Jest offers a few different ways of accomplishing this, one of which is the [only](https://jestjs.io/docs/en/api#testonlyname-fn-timeout) method.
 If tests are written across many files, this method is not great.

-A better option is to specify the tests that need to be run as parameters of the <i>npm test</i> command.
+A better option is to specify the tests that need to be run as parameters of the `npm test` command.

-The following command only runs the tests found in the <i>tests/note_api.test.js</i> file:
+The following command only runs the tests found in the *tests/note_api.test.js* file:

 ```js
 npm test -- tests/note_api.test.js
 ```

-The <i>-t</i> option can be used for running tests with a specific name:
+The `-t` option can be used for running tests with a specific name:

 ```js
 npm test -- -t "a specific note is within the returned notes"